anandgajjar2004/SpringBootSpark/README.md

 [http://localhost:9999/](http://localhost:9999/)

-Provide the Application Name, Base package Name which you have given while creating you spring boot application as mentioned above.
+Provide the **Application Name, Base package Name** which you have given while creating you spring boot application  (for example: **com.example**) as mentioned above.

-Give the list of Fields for your Entity Class with Type and click on Generate Project.
+Give the list of **Fields** for your Entity Class with Type and click on Generate Project.

 Extract The Zip file and Copy parent folder to your Source Directory.